-In accordance with section 94 of the Local Government Act 2009 and section 99 of the Local Government Regulation 2012, Council resolves to levy a commercial waste collection and disposal charge as outlined in Table 4 for the 2023/2024 financial year:-
+In accordance with section 94 of the Local Government Act 2009 and section 99 of the Local Government Regulation 2012, Council resolves to levy a commercial waste collection and disposal charge as outlined in Table 4 for the 2025/2026 financial year:

-Table 4 Commercial Waste Collection and Disposal Utility Charge Commercial Waste Charge Utility First Service Charge for the first service supplied to a property classified in a differential general rate category other than categories 2 through to and including 13. \$\\$416.00 \$ 416.00 Commercial Waste Utility Charge General Waste Service Second Bin and/or Second Service Charge for each additional general waste service supplied to a property classified in a differential general rate category other than categories 2 through to and including 13. \$ 324.00 Commercial Waste Utility Charge Recycling Service Second Bin and/or Second Service Charge for each additional recycling service supplied to a property classified in a differential general rate category other than categories 2 through to and including 13. \$ 232.00
+Table 4 Commercial Commercial Waste Collection and Disposal Utility Charge Commercial Waste Utility Charge First Service Charge for the first service supplied to a property classified in a differential general rate category other than categories 2 through to and including 13.
+Commercial Waste Utility Charge General Waste Service Second Bin and/or Second Service Charge for each additional general waste service supplied to a property classified in a differential general rate category other than categories 2 through to and including 13. \$ 362.00 Commercial Waste Utility Charge Recycling Service Second Bin and/or Second Service Charge for each additional recycling service supplied to a property classified in a differential general rate category other than categories 2 through to and including 13. \$ 256.00

-This charge is made and levied for the purposes of providing for the removal and disposal of refuse from all land utilised for a commercial/industrial or similar purpose within the Council area that Council is prepared to provide a roadside collection to.
+This charge is made and levied for the purposes of providing for the removal and disposal of refuse from all land utilised for a commercial / industrial or similar purpose within the Council area that Council is prepared to provide a roadside collection to.
 The charge includes the Queensland Government Waste Levy where relevant.

-\The First Service charge is based upon:
+\The 'First Service' of the Commercial Waste Utility Charge is based upon: